-- Traditional Open Hearth Fireplace – These are your typical fireplace.
+- Traditional Open Hearth Fireplaces – These are your typical fireplaces.
 They have a large open firebox where logs are burned.
 Usually, people place a screen in front of the fire.
 This slightly helps protect against random sparks or a fiery log that can land on your flammable carpeting or throw rugs.

-- Enclosed Wood Burning Fireplace – These are similar to the open hearth style fireplaces listed above but they have a full enclosure in the front for both safety and to help the wood burn a little more efficiently.
+- Enclosed Wood-Burning Fireplaces – These are similar to the open hearth-style fireplaces listed above, but they have a full enclosure in the front for safety and to help the wood burn a little more efficiently.
 The front enclosure is usually made of glass so that the fire is easily visible.
-Despite these being slightly safer than an open-hearth fireplace, they still run the risk of combustible soot build up in the chimney starting home fires.
+Despite these being slightly safer than an open-hearth fireplace, they still risk combustible soot build-up in the chimney starting home fires.

 - Wood Stoves – These aren’t really what people picture in their head when they hear the word fireplace.
 However, these are still popular in small cabins or other wilderness dwellings.
-Wood is placed inside and burned, smoke escapes through a vent pipe that is run through the roof of the dwelling.
-As wood burns, the metal stove radiates heat to warm the room and some simple cooking can be done on the top of the stove.
-However, because it’s just based on the wood burning inside, there is no real way to regulate heat when cooking other than the distance of the pan to the stove.
+Wood is placed inside and burned, and smoke escapes through a vent pipe that runs through the roof of the home.
+As wood burns, the metal stove radiates heat to warm the room, and some simple cooking can be done on the top of the stove.
+Because it’s based on the wood burning inside, there is no real way to regulate heat when cooking other than the distance of the pan to the stove.

-- Enclosed Fireplace Insert Kits – These are kits that allow you to insert an enclosed fireplace unit into the space of an open hearth fireplace.
-Many people install these to make their fireplaces a little safer and more efficient, but both of these goals can be better achieved by installing an insert that runs completely on electricity with a conversion kit.
+- Enclosed Fireplace Insert Kits – These are kits that allow you to insert an enclosed fireplace unit into the space of an open-hearth fireplace.
+Many people install these to make their fireplaces a little safer and more efficient.
+Still, these goals can be better achieved by installing an insert that runs entirely on electricity with a conversion kit.

-Traditional fireplaces like this also have high risks of smoke inhalation and carbon monoxide poisoning due to an incomplete burn of wood that is used.
+Traditional fireplaces like this also have high risks of smoke inhalation and carbon monoxide poisoning due to an incomplete burn of wood used.

-On top of all the safety hazards, wood burning fireplaces are also just a pain to maintain and clean.
-Just to use the fireplace, you have to regularly stoke the flames and place new logs on when old ones are almost done.
-You have to go clean up all of the messy ash that is left at the bottom of your fireplace.
-On top of all of this, you also have to call a professional to come thoroughly clean the inside of your chimney at least a couple of times per year depending on how often you use your fireplace.
+On top of all the safety hazards, wood-burning fireplaces are also just a pain to maintain and clean.
+To continue to use the fireplace, you have to regularly add new logs on when the old ones are almost burned up.
+You have to clean up all of the messy ash left at the bottom of your fireplace after each fire.
+On top of all of this, you also have to call a professional to thoroughly clean your chimney at least a couple of times per year, depending on how often you use your fireplace.

 Gas fireplaces come off as a reasonable alternative to wood fireplaces, but many people don’t realize all of the problems that still come with them.
-There are two main types of gas fireplaces, and each have their different problems:
+There are two main types of gas fireplaces, and each has their different issues:

-- Ventless Built-In Gas Fireplace – These are fireplaces that use a different type of gas that doesn’t require any kind of ventilation.
-Because of the gas that is used, the flame of these kinds of fireplace is usually blue.
+- Ventless Built-In Gas Fireplaces – These are fireplaces that use a different type of gas that doesn’t require any kind of ventilation.
+Because of the gas used, the flame of these kinds of fireplaces is usually blue.

 Gas fireplaces definitely burn a little cleaner than fireplaces that burn wood.
 This makes them slightly safer since you won’t be inhaling any smoke.
 However, they can still produce carbon monoxide from an incomplete burn of the gas.
 Additionally, anytime you have any kind of flame present, the risk of a house fire is increased.

 The flame of a gas fireplace tends to look a little weak and doesn’t necessarily resemble the flickering flame of a traditional wood fireplace that well.
 The orange or yellow glow of a vented gas fireplace still doesn’t quite match the color of a traditional fire that well.
-The blue glow of a ventless gas fireplace doesn’t look authentic at all.
+The blue glow of a ventless gas fireplace doesn’t look authentic.

-No matter which kind of fireplace you want to install, you would have to install new gas lines to the fireplace which can be a costly and time-consuming construction project that would require the help of professionals.
+No matter which kind of fireplace you want to install, you would have to install new gas lines to the fireplace, which can be a costly and time-consuming construction project requiring professionals’ help.

-There are four main types of electric fireplaces that people commonly put in their home.
+There are four main types of electric fireplaces that people commonly put in their homes.
 Each has its own advantages based on what your situation calls for.
 Here are the four types:

-- Fireplace Mantle – This is the standard type of electric style fireplace.
+- Fireplace Mantel – This is the standard type of electric fireplace.
 These can be a unit that sits flat against the wall or even a corner unit.
-Typically, these units come in two different parts so it is easier to install and so that customers can choose a specific mantle style for their home.
-Sometimes, these types of fireplaces can be incorporated into a TV stand to help save additional room in small homes like apartments or condos.
+Typically, these units come in two different parts so it is easier to install so that customers can choose a specific mantel style for their home.
+Sometimes, these fireplaces can be incorporated into a TV stand to help save additional room in small dwellings like apartments or condos.

-- Fireplace Insert – These are electric style fireplaces that can be inserted inside of an open hearth or other fireplaces.
-Essentially, it is the same fireplace unit that comes with the fireplace mantle listed above, except these don’t have the mantle.
-These are the ones that people tend to get if they have an existing fireplace but want to switch to a safer, more energy-efficient fireplace that runs completely on electricity.
+- Fireplace Insert – These are electric fireplaces that can be inserted inside of an open hearth or other fireplaces.
+Essentially, it is the same fireplace unit with the fireplace mantel listed above, except these don’t have the mantel.
+These are the ones that people tend to get if they have an existing fireplace but want to switch to a safer, more energy-efficient fireplace that runs entirely on electricity.

 Not needing ventilation or major construction to install electric fireplaces is a huge benefit.
 They are also significantly more cost-effective to heat your home when compared to fireplaces that burn gas or wood.
-Including zone heating with multiple electric fireplaces in your home makes them even more energy efficient.
-The savings in your heating bill from a high-end electric style fireplace will allow it to pretty much pay for itself.
+Including zone heating with multiple electric fireplaces in your home makes them, even more, energy efficient.
+The savings in your heating bill from a high-end electric fireplace will allow it to pay for itself.

 The heating elements in electric fireplaces are much safer because they are safely enclosed within the unit and utilize no burning of any kind.
 The lack of burning also makes the air you breathe in your home much safer compared to the potentially toxic air of a wood or gas fireplace.